mahdijaouadi/mahdijaouadi/README.md

 ---

-## 💼 Experience

-### 🛠️ Machine Learning Engineer @ AIDODEV *(Jan 2025 – Present)*
-- Built a self-healing agent for CI/CD pipelines using Langchain and LangGraph
-- Developed a verifier system for pipeline reliability
-- Applied ReAct method to improve decision-making
-- Created prompt-based pipeline generation agents

-### 📈 ML Engineer @ InfiniteBlocks *(Aug 2024 – Dec 2024)*
-- Built a stock trading RL agent outperforming S&P 500 (3× returns, 2018–2024)
-- Fine-tuned pre-trained deep learning models for finance applications

-### 🤖 ML Intern @ AIDODEV *(Jun 2024 – Jul 2024)*
-- Built a Retrieval-Augmented Generation (RAG) chatbot using LLMs
+As a Machine Learning Engineer at AIDODEV, I developed a self-healing agent for CI/CD pipelines using Langchain and LangGraph, alongside a reliability verifier and prompt-based pipeline generators.
+At InfiniteBlocks, I built a stock trading RL agent that tripled S&P 500 returns (2018–2024) and fine-tuned deep learning models for finance.
+I also created a RAG chatbot using LLMs during my internship at AIDODEV.

 ## 📫 Let's Connect